-The legacy MWP product was discontinued as of April 30, 2022, after being generated for 10 years.
+The legacy MWP product was discontinued at the end of 2022, after being generated for 10 years.
 Its website and archive are no longer online.
 For more information, please contact support (support@earthdata.nasa.gov).

 6.7 Support & Mailing list